-Industrious PCs might think to get the old field cannon working again.
-A search in the area finds enough dry gunpowder stored in the caves nearby.
-A DC 18 INT check is required to get the thing working.
-The old English cannon still packs quite a punch.
-Firing the cannon is at +6 to hit, range 200/1800 ft., one target.
-Hit: 22 (4d10) bludgeoning damage.
+Industrious heroes might think to get the old field cannon working again.
+A careful search finds enough dry gunpowder stored in the caves nearby.
+An EXTREME TECH roll is required to get the thing working.
+The old English cannon still packs quite a punch (and anyone who fires it feels Powerful) but malfunctions easily.

 Dragging the heavy cannon is another matter.
 It weighs 1,000 pounds and the wheels are fragile.
-Applying some carpentry finesse repairs the wheels.
+A Critical TECH roll can jury-rig a quick repair to the wheels.

 #6.
 The Lost Diamond.
 The escaped Diamond is huddled in this part of the cave, lost and hopeless.
-Regardless of which Diamond the GM chose to go missing, the reason is the same: the Diamond was overwhelmed by the Contest, did not feel that anyone was a good match, and wanted to escape back to Sandy Point Town.
-The lost Diamond begs the PCs to negotiate on their behalf with the Harlequin to let them leave the Contest without choosing a suitor.
+Regardless of which Diamond the Fortune Master chose to go missing, the reason is the same: the Diamond was overwhelmed by the Contest, did not feel that anyone was a good match, and wanted to escape back to Sandy Point Town.
+The lost Diamond begs the heroes to negotiate on their behalf with the Harlequin to let them leave the Contest without choosing a suitor.